h43lb1t0/abs-audiobook-recommender/README.md

 2.  **View Recommendations:**
     Open `http://localhost:5000` in your browser.

     **Login:** Use your Audiobookshelf username.
-The initial password is the same as your username (you can change it after logging in).
+The initial password is the same as your username.

+    **Settings:** Click the gear icon to change your language or update your password.

 ## Developer Info